venkatacrc/Wordpress_Site/README.md

 ![VPC with public and private subnets and route tables](https://drive.google.com/uc?id=1M5sdCpHLuyBhpj5Vi6Obz4zQWgr0kPcL)

+## AWS resources setup for the WordPress site

 Follow these Steps from AWS console:
 1. Go to S3 service and create two buckets with unique names ending with code and media.
 2. Got to CloudFront and create Distribution Web based (we are not choosing the RTMP) with Restrict Bucket Access set to No.